28 Aug Outreach Guest posts – The sales of the SEO world!

 We here at wanted to take website building one step further and make it accessible to anyone.
 We rely on the fact that our expert IT and design teams know which page structure, color scheme, image size, homepage configuration and other parameters would be ideal for any business.
 That way, we’re pushing users to keep their websites looking clean and professional, thus reducing the risk of creating poor and unprofessional looking pages.
 On top of that is so easy that you can manage your site even from a mobile.
 If you’d like to know more about it, you can watch a short video about us https://www.youtube.comm/

 I understand that writing an article is hard work, and so is promoting it on Google.
 Therefore, I’m more than happy to pay a fee to be mentioned in it.
 One fundamental error that he did make was to offer to make payment for a link this is a hug NO NO in SEO terms if Google hears you’re paying for links you will be hit with a penalty, also stay well clear of link swapping – in the right case we would do a three-way exchange but rarely do we except a link in any other way then within our article or bio.

 I am certainly not saying that this template is great, not even good but to me (the person that was receiving the email) it was almost perfect.
-So, in this case it’s a great job because it come to me I read and I replied.
-What worked for me on this email was he told me
+So, in this case, it’s a great job because it comes to me I read and I replied.
+What worked for me on this email was he told me:

 - Who he is and where he is from.

 - What he is willing to provide for it

 I did not have to read between the lines and guess what he wanted, his subject said it all.
 Having the right subject is key to getting your email read, poor subject = Delete!